 The final scene of the story highlights Belém's view of women as manipulable possessions and, at the same time, reveals the inadequacy of portraying them as such.
 Before vanishing into the woods with the skeleton with no thought of honoring his marital vows, Belém simply passes Marcelina off to Alberto as if giving him a donation.
 Having relinquished his most recently acquired "possession," Belém feels no more responsibility to support her.
+His decision to devote his life to the skeleton rather than to his living wife reveals something important about Belém: he recognizes that the completely submissive woman is nothing more than an illusion.
+He believes that, despite his threats, Marcelina has fallen in love with Alberto.
+Whether or not this is true is not as important as Belém's perception of the situation.
+In his mind, his efforts to control Marcelina have failed.
+Her resistance, however small, challenges the central goal of patriarchal ways of thinking.
+According to Dixon,

-His decision to devote his life to the skeleton rather than 6 This comes from the legal code Ordenações Filipinas, originally instituted by Filipe II of Spain during the Iberian Union (1580-1640) and enforced until 1830.
+This comes from the legal code Ordenações Filipinas, originally instituted by Filipe II of Spain during the Iberian Union (1580-1640) and enforced until 1830.
 Brazil was of course a Portuguese colony until 1822, and was technically subject to Portuguese law.

-,7 Similar treatment of the supposedly unfaithful wife appears in "O anjo Rafael" and Dom Casmurro.
+Similar treatment of the supposedly unfaithful wife appears in "O anjo Rafael" and Dom Casmurro.
 Whereas Belém kills his unfaithful wife, in these stories the wife is banished, constituting a figurative murder as the husband removes her from his life and support forever.